 - Inertia activated chain brake for added safety

-- Automatic chain oiler provides steady bar and chain lubrication
+- Automatic chain oiler provides a steady bar and chain lubrication

 - A quick-release air filter allows for easy cleaning/replacement